justjake/quickjs-emscripten/README.md

 ## Developing

-This library is implemented in two languages: C and Typescript.
+This library is implemented in two languages: C (compiled to WASM with Emscripten), and Typescript.
+Emscripten outputs are checked in, so you will only need the C compiler if you need to modify C code.

 ### The C parts